KristinaP09/kristinap09.github.io/_posts/2025-04-11-clown-network-emotional-daycare.md

 <p align="justify">

-There’s a humming presence.
+There’s a humming presence.  <br>
-A chaotic child with a megaphone.
+A chaotic child with a megaphone.  <br>
-And a cycle of illogical loops hoping I’ll take the bait and internalize it all as my own.
+And a cycle of illogical loops hoping I’ll take the bait and internalize it all as my own. <br>

 But I won’t.